Jonathankyau/Opinions-Social-Network/README.md

 ## Technologies used

-Made with Node.js, MongoDB, vanilla JavaScript, EJS, and TailwindCSS. _Node way_, are we right?
+Made with Node.js and Express, MongoDB and Mongoose, vanilla JavaScript, EJS, TailwindCSS, and Cloudinary. _Node way_, are we right?

 ## Use and Installation